fairydreaming/lineage-bench/README.md

 The project is a successor of the [farel-bench](https://github.com/fairydreaming/farel-bench) benchmark.

+## Changelog

+* 2026-01-28 - Added `--api` and `--verbosity` options in `run_openrouter.py`.
+Temperature is now an optional parameter without a default value.
+Caching of model responses is now optional.
+* 2026-01-24 - Exctracted benchmark results to separate [lineage-bench-results](https://github.com/fairydreaming/lineage-bench-results) repository.
+* 2025-12-18 - Added xhigh reasoning effort in `run_openrouter.py`.
+* 2025-11-20 - Added progress monitoring with tqdm and caching of model responses in `--output` directory in `run_openrouter.py`.
+* 2025-11-18 - Added `--effort`, `--top-p` and `--top-k` options in `run_openrouter.py`.

 ## Results

 Benchmark results are now in a separate [lineage-bench-results](https://github.com/fairydreaming/lineage-bench-results) repository.